sensible-hq/sensible-docs/readme-sync/v0/200 - write-prompts/3000 - prompt.md

 hidden: false
 ---

+TODO: links to tips not to SenseML ref?

 You can configure the full prompt that Sensible inputs to a large-language model (LLM).
 You can apply configurations to multiple fields in a config, and you can override them for individual fields.

 When you write a prompt in a Sensible Instruct method, Sensible combines your prompt with other information to create the full prompt it submits to a large-language model (LLM).
 The full prompt includes: